Investing in a WordPress theme is a big decision.

 3 Blog Design Hacks To Improve Your Site

-In this section I’m going to talk you through 3 hacks and adjustments you can make to increase on page time, customer conversions and sign ups.
+In this section I’m going to talk you through 3 hacks and adjustments you can make to increase:

 01: Remove Your Sidebars For Longer On Page Time